cwinters/korra/README.md

 So __Korra__ works with sessions you've scripted, walking through actions one at a time until they're complete and waiting until all the sessions are complete to finish up.
-And we use Go's concurrency model to potentially represent many thousands of users on a single node.
+Every session is separate from every other session, and we use Go's concurrency model to potentially represent many thousands of users on a single node.

 __Korra__ doesn't care how the sessions are generated, it's just concerned with moving users through the flow and reporting on them.
 User scripts are